Lil Tecca: 2022–2024: We Love You Tecca 2, Tec, and Plan A

-On April 6, 2021, Tecca released the single "Show Me Up".
-The song was produced by Niko East.
-On May 6, he followed up with his single, "Never Left", which peaked at number 56 on the US Billboard Hot 100.
-It also was ranked at number 28 on the Rolling Stone Top 100.
-Tecca released a track, called "Money on Me" on July 23, followed by another track, "Repeat It", (featuring American rapper Gunna) on August 6, respectively.
+On April 6, 2021, Tecca released the single "Show Me Up", produced by Niko East.
+On May 6, he followed up with his single "Never Left" which peaked at number 56 on the US Billboard Hot 100 and number 28 on the Rolling Stone Top 100.
+Tecca released the track "Money on Me" on July 23, followed by "Repeat It", featuring American rapper Gunna, on August 6.

-On August 27, Tecca released his second studio album, titled We Love You Tecca 2, as a sequel to his debut mixtape of the same name.
+On August 27, Tecca released his second studio album, We Love You Tecca 2, as a sequel to his debut mixtape of the same name.
 The album contains guest appearances from Gunna, Iann Dior, Chief Keef, Trippie Redd, Nav, and Lil Yachty.
 On September 1, 2021, the deluxe edition was released.
 Tecca made guest appearances on Bankrol Hayden's "Come Through" on September 24, and 24kGoldn's "Prada" on October 8, 2021.
 The latter song peaked at number 18 on New Zealand Hot Singles.
 He later went on the Tecca Loves You Tour with tana, Bktherula, and yvngxchris.

-On January 28, 2022, Tecca released his new single, "Fallin".
-The song was written by Tecca, alongside Amin Elamin and Nathan Andrew Chen.
-The song was produced by Menoh Beats and Ninetyniine, with an accompanying music video released the same day.
-On February 25, ArrDee released a remix to "Flowers (Say My Name)", in which features a guest appearance from Tecca.
+On January 28, 2022, Tecca released his new single "Fallin".
+The song was written by Tecca alongside Amin Elamin and Nathan Andrew Chen.
+The song was produced by Menoh Beats and Ninetyniine with an accompanying music video released the same day.
+On February 25, ArrDee released a remix to "Flowers (Say My Name)", which features a guest appearance from Tecca.
 Produced by WhYJay and LiTek, the song gained attention for Tecca's melodic verse, in which he raps about his love interest.
 On June 29, Tecca collaborated with English singer Mabel on "Let Love Go", a track from her second studio album, About Last Night....
-Tecca released two singles, "Faster" (August 5) and "Treesha" (August 26), in 2022.
-His single "Blessing", produced by Yung Tago, was released through Galactic Records on December 9.
+Tecca released two singles, "Faster" and "Treesha", in August 2022.
+His single, "Blessing", produced by Yung Tago, was released through Galactic Records on December 9.